 Heavy to lift; rough to maneuver if loaded over 100 pounds

 This stroller wagon is ideal for ages 12 months and older.
-Littles riding along will be secure in the two five-point safety harnesses provided, while using the built-in cup holders as their parents adjust handle heights to their liking and choose whether or not to attach the canopy.
+Littles riding along will be secure in the two five-point safety harnesses provided while using the built-in cup holders as their parents adjust handle heights to their liking and choose whether or not to attach the canopy.
 Add on a stroller organizer to keep all your baby essentials handy, and you're good to go!

 Transports easily with compact folding